trentm/molybdenum/README.md

 repos.
 Basically, you setup post-receive hooks for notifying Molybdenum of your repo pushes and that's it.

-Currently basic repo browsing (somewhat Github-esque) is supported.
+Currently basic repo browsing (somewhat Github-esque) is supported and integration with Jira for adding ticket comments for pushes referencing Jira tickets.

-Hopefully more features to come.
+We're using this internally at Joyent.

+**WARNING: Unfortunately, right *now* I don't have bandwidth to support this well for others.
+I'm scratching a personal itch here, and a significant chunk of hacking and duct tape is involved.
+Also, this is significantly under-documented.**

+# Overview

+TODO

 # post-receive hook